Find

 The third argument (wildcard) indicates that the search is performed using wildcard characters.

-If the second output variable is defined, it stores the action status with the following possible values:
+The first output variable ({Status}) stores the execution result with the following possible values:

 True: If a matching pattern is found successfully.